 - 1. Field dimensions the field will be 25 yards wide - 2.
-Flag belts the women's division will use he Sonic Boom pop-off flags - 3.
+Flag belts the women's division will use the Sonic Boom pop-off flags, with 2 flags, one on each hip. - 3.
 Punt -There is no option to punt in the women's division - 4.
 Series - a.
 The offensive team gains possession of the football at the 5-yard line and has four tries to gain a fresh set of downs by advancing the ball past midfield. - b.
 Once the offense passes midfield, they have another four tries to cross the goal-line for a touchdown. - c.
 If the offensive team fails to cross midfield on their first set of downs, or fails to score on their second set of downs, the opposing team will start its drive from their own 5-yard line. - d.
 All possession changes (start of a half, following a turnover on downs, or following a score) begin at the offensive team's own 5-yard line, barring an interception or a penalty. - e.
 If the opposing team's last drive ended with an interception, the intercepting team will take over possession where the last play ended. - f.
 In cases where a team has a first down in their own half of the field, elsewhere than on their 5-yard line, (following an interception, a defensive penalty which grants a first down, or an offensive penalty applied after yards are gained), they may gain a first down by crossing mid-field. - g.
 If a team has a first down on B's side of midfield, and due to penalty application (for example flag guarding on an interception or after yards are gained) will instead end up with a first down on their own side of midfield, gaining another first down is no longer possible unless yet another penalty is applied that results in an automatic first down. - 5.
 Rusher Team may send as many rushers as they choose on any given play, so long as these rushers are in the rush zone.
 All rushers have immunity from interference by Team A. - 6.
 Method of scrimmage there are no restrictions on positioning on the line of scrimmage, Team A players can be as close to the centre as they wish.
-There is no requirement to line up any number of players on the line of scrimmage, nor to close the line with a receiver, so long as the FPF motion rule (rule 6.5) is respected. - 7.
-Running Team A players may run wth the ball so long as there is a handoff or a lateral after the snap.
+There is no requirement to line up any number of players on the line of scrimmage, nor to close the line with a receiver, so long as the FPF motion rule is respected. - 7.
+Running Team A players may run with the ball so long as there is a handoff or a lateral after the snap.
 I.E. the player receiving the snap may not run with the ball unless it has been handed off.
 There is no restriction on consecutive runs, and teams may not run in the red zone. - 8.
 QB distance from centre there is no restriction to be any distance from the centre, the QB may line up under centre or in shotgun. - 9.
-Number of players - the women's division will play with 5 players on the field per team.
+Number of players the women's division will play with 5 players on the field per team. - 10.
+Bad snap -In the case of a bad snap of any kind, the play will be terminated by the officials, and the ball will be returned to the PLS and DC.
+This applies to a wild snap over the passer's head, or a snap that skips off ground in front of the QB and is immediately recovered.
+This applies equally in the field of play and in the end zone. - 11.
+Grounding it is allowed to intentionally throw away the ball, intentional grounding is not a penalty.